KamileJurg/Krimmst_public/README.md

 # Krimmst_public

-Krimmst Krimmst is an intuitive meal planning and recipe regeneration app built with SwiftUI for iOS users.
+Krimmst is an intuitive meal planning and recipe regeneration app built with SwiftUI for iOS users.
 It empowers individuals to create balanced daily diets by selecting from a variety of recipes while tracking essential macronutrients like protein, carbohydrates, and fat.

 🍽️ What is Krimmst?
 * Krimmst helps you: Plan your daily meals with ease.